Umeboshi plums are sundried and salted Japanese plums. It’s a centuries-old traditional food known for its many health benefits and sour taste.

 Ume plums are rich in citric acid, which helps boost energy and aids the body in recovery by helping break down and flush out lactic acid, one of the causes of physical fatigue.

 Protects the liver

-The acid in umeboshi helps improve liver function, especially the damage caused by alcohol and fatigue.
+The acid helps improve liver function, especially the damage caused by alcohol and fatigue.
 The liver is a vital organ that detoxifies the blood, maintains healthy blood sugar levels, regulates blood clotting, and metabolizes fat, so it’s critical to keep it functioning.